 The one-year time period might be extended if, before the deadline, you send a formal notice to the prospective defendant (by certified mail, with a return receipt requested) that you’re considering a medical malpractice suit against that health care provider.
 Once the provider receives the notice, you have up to 180 days to file the lawsuit.

 Ohio also sets an outside limit of four years for filing medical malpractice cases (known as a “statute of repose”), regardless of when you discovered the injury, sent the notice, or ended the doctor-patient relationship.
 Still, there are exceptions to that hard four-year deadline:

 (Ohio Rev. Code § 2305.113 (2021).)

 When you file a medical malpractice lawsuit in Ohio, you must attach at least one “affidavit of merit” from an expert medical witness who is licensed to practice medicine in the same (or a similar) specialty as the defendant.
-The affidavit must include statements affirming that the expert has reviewed the records available, is familiar with the applicable standard of care, and is of the opinion that the defendant health care provider(s) breached the standard of care and injured the plaintiff.
+The affidavit must include statements confirming that the expert has reviewed all of the relevant medical records, is familiar with the applicable standard of care, and believes that the defendant health care provider(s) breached the standard of care and caused injury to you.

-In Ohio, malpractice cases that result in the death of a patient give rise to two different claims: a claim for malpractice that seeks damages relating to suffering and loss prior to the patient’s death, and a wrongful death case seeking damages for the monetary loss suffered by the decedent’s next of kin and other representatives.
+In Ohio, malpractice cases that result in the death of a patient could lead to two different claims: a claim for medical malpractice, which seeks damages for the patient’s suffering and losses before death, and a wrongful death case, seeking damages for the losses suffered by the decedent’s survivors.
 Wrongful death claims must be filed within two years of the decedent’s passing (Ohio Rev. Code § 2125.02(D) (2021)).